ishaanjav/InfoSystemV1-Caretaker_Device/README.md

 - [**Getting the API Key**](https://developers.google.com/maps/documentation/android-sdk/signup)
 - [**Get Started with the API Key in Android Studio**](https://developers.google.com/maps/documentation/android-sdk/start)

+Once you have the API Key, go to the [`google_maps_api.xml`](https://github.com/ishaanjav/InfoSystemV1-Caretaker_Device/blob/master/app/src/release/res/values/google_maps_api.xml) file in Android Studio and replace `YOUR KEY HERE` on Line 19 with the key that you have obtained.

 -----

 # Other Information System Apps